Enrolling in Medicare After Your Initial Enrollment Period Has Ended

 You need to be married at least 1 year, your spouse needs to be at least age 62, and your spouse needs to have the 40 quarters.

-• You’ll need to submit Form 40B and Form L564 to SSA (see Forms to Complete section).
-The SSA rep will instruct you whether to mail, fax, or hand-deliver the forms.
+You’ll need to submit Form L564 to SSA (see Forms to Complete section & Submit Forms section further down).
+You can upload, mail, fax, or hand-deliver the forms to SSA.

 Follow the instructions in the SUBMIT FORMS section on the alternative ways to turn in the required paperwork.